OmTheTurtle/homepage/README.md

 A few things about me.

-Made with pure HTML, [awsm.css](https://igoradamenko.github.io/awsm.css/index.html) and just a sprinkle of JavaScript.
+Made with pure HTML and [awsm.css](https://igoradamenko.github.io/awsm.css/index.html).